ubports/docs.ubports.com/sdk/apps/qml/QtTest/TestCase.rst

 |

+.. _sdk_qttest_testcase_optional-prop:

 +--------------------------------------------------------------------------+
 |        \ optional : bool                                                 |
 +--------------------------------------------------------------------------+

-Multiple `TestCase </sdk/apps/qml/QtTest/TestCase/>`__ types can be supplied in a test application.
+Multiple :ref:`TestCase <sdk_qttest_testcase>` types can be supplied in a test application.
 The application will exit once they have all completed.
 If a test case does not need to run (because a precondition has failed), then this property can be set to true.
 The default value is false.

 .. code:: cpp